Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid: Supplementary Note 3: Parton mean-field theory

 Note that the constant term in Eq.~\eqref{eq:Hs2} arises from the zero-point energy contribution of the bosons, i.e., appears because we express this quadratic Hamiltonian in a bosonic BdG form.
 Therefore, the ground state energy of $\mathcal{H}_{s}$ up to the second order corrections reads

-where $\omega_{{\bf k},n}'s$ is the magnon dispersion.
+where $\omega_{{\bf k},n}$ are the magnon dispersions.
 Note that $\omega_{{\bf k}, n}$ still depends on $\theta$ and $\phi$ even when $\varGamma=0$, indicating that the $O(3)$ degeneracy at the Kitaev point is lifted by quantum fluctuations.
 We find that a [001] (or equivalently [100] and [010]) magnetization is more energetically favorable than other directions, see Fig.~\ref{fig:gsG0}, indicating the presence of a quantum order-by-disorder mechanism.

-\subsubsection{Flat magnon band in $H^{(2)}_s$}
+\subsection{Flat magnon band in $H^{(2)}_s$}

 When we diagonalize $H^{(2)}_s$, we find that the lower magnon band, $\omega_{{\bf k},0}$, is a nearly flat band with almost zero energy, see Figs.~\ref{fig:msbare}, regardless of the spin polarization directions.
 This flat band arises because the semiclassical ground state of the ferromagnetic Kitaev honeycomb model is not necessarily a ferromagnetic order but instead a classical spin liquid.
 In order words, one can construct numerous zero-energy excitations on top of a ferromagnetically ordered ground state in the semiclassical Kitaev honeycomb model, as demonstrated in Fig.~\ref{fig:decoupledchains}.
 Though we use the [100] and [$xy$0] order as examples to illustrate the zero-energy excitations, the same mechanism is applicable for arbitrary [$xyz$] order.
 Indeed, one can construct the same type of excitations on top of a [$xyz$] order by fixing the $z$ components of all spins uniform and unchanged.
 Therefore, one can always observe flat magnon bands for arbitrary $[xyz]$ ordered ground state in the pure Kitaev honeycomb model.